Stefan0219/Notes/cs61c/RV isa/RV.md

 ```R
 jr rs
 ```
-If the register `ra` which contains return address, then the pseudo instruncion can be simplified as
+If the register `ra` which contains return address, then the pseudo instruction can be simplified as
 ```R
 ret
 ```

-##### When we call another function, what happens to the valuse that are stored in the registers?
+##### When we call another function, what happens to the value that are stored in the registers?
 * We use the stack to store the info.
 ###### Stack
 Stack Pointer(SP):A register that holds the memory address of the location of the last item placed on the stack (x2).